Tommrodrigues/Blog/README.md

 ### Development

-Run a local development version of the site with:
+Run a local development version of the site:
 ```
 gatsby clean
 gatsby develop